-IG introduced a new RSP to the execution flow in 2017.
-They were introduced to improve access to liquidity and prices for leveraged and physical ETF products in particular.
+In 2018 IG introduced three new RSPs to the execution flow.
+They were introduced to improve access to liquidity and prices for leveraged and physical ETF products.

 WHAT DIFFERENCES, IF ANY, ARE THERE IN THE EXECUTION OF ORDERS FROM THE VARIOUS CATEGORIES OF CLIENTS?